sagemath/trac_to_gh/Issue 5932.md

 # Issue 5932: graphs.RandomRegular(3,10) often returns a graph on 0 vertices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5932

 Original creator: was